FOREX-Dollar firm as U.S. yields rise; SNB floor unchanged

 “When we get good data the QE3 risk decreases and the main risk for the dollar decreases.
 Treasury yields are going up for the same reason,” said Ulrich Leuchtmann, head of FX research at Commerzbank.

+“Even when data comes in around expectations it is a good signal for the dollar when normally it would be neutral.”

-A string of recent better U.S. data, including robust non-farm payrolls and retail sales was followed by a slight upgrade in the Fed’s growth outlook earlier this week, prompting a rise in U.S. Treasury yields.
+A string of better U.S. data in recent days, including robust non-farm payrolls and retail sales was followed by a slight upgrade in the Fed’s growth outlook earlier this week, prompting a rise in U.S. Treasury yields.

-The two-year yield hit its highest since July 2011 , increasing the appeal of the U.S. currency.
+The two-year yield hit its highest since July 2011 , reducing the appeal of using the dollar to fund carry trades.

+“The U.S. recovery is starting to gain some traction.
+All the dots are lining up for U.S. data at the moment and markets are still digesting the fact that (Fed Chairman Ben) Bernanke has dropped the word ‘strain’ in terms of financial markets,” said Annette Beacher, head of Asia-Pacific research at TD Securities in Singapore, referring to Bernanke’s last statement.

 The Swiss franc strengthened after the SNB announcement, recouping losses from Wednesday when it hit a one-month low against the euro and dollar.

-Economists polled by Reuters had expected the SNB to keep the floor in euro/Swiss unchanged but there was some speculation it could be raised to 1.25 francs, prompting some markets players to take out long euro and short franc positions.
+Although economists polled by Reuters had expected the SNB to keep the floor in euro/Swiss unchanged there had been speculation it could be raised to 1.25 francs, prompting some markets players to take out long euro and short franc positions.
 Strategists said the franc’s rise on Thursday was due to investors squaring those bets.

-The euro hit a session low of 1.2085 francs on trading platform EBS after the decision, before paring losses to trade around 1.2097 francs, still down 0.25 percent on the day.
-The dollar also fell, touching a low of 0.9255 francs.
+The euro hit a session low of 1.2085 francs on trading platform EBS after the decision, before paring losses to trade around 1.2093 franc, still down 0.3 percent on the day.
+The dollar also fell, touching a low of 0.9265 francs.

-The SNB doubled its growth forecast for 2012 on Thursday and said it was determined to enforce its cap on the strong franc at 1.20 per euro because it was helping stabilise the economy.

-“There was a slight change in tone regarding the Swiss franc ...
-They seem to be coming to terms with the fact that the franc is going to stay strong,” Morgan Stanley’s Stannard said.
-He expected the euro would hold in a range above 1.20 francs while the dollar would move higher versus the Swiss currency.

-The Australian dollar recouped earlier losses to trade up 0.7 percent at $1.0526, having hit an eight-week low of $1.0422 as Chinese Premier Wen Jiabao doused hopes of relaxing control over the property sector.
+Meanwhile, the growth-correlated Australian dollar hit an eight-week low of $1.0422, tracking a sharp fall in Shanghai shares since Wednesday after Chinese Premier Wen Jiabao doused hopes of relaxing control over the property sector.

+It recouped losses in the European session to last trade up 0.3 percent on the day at US$1.0480.